 Expect to make a minimum 20% down payment; Most jumbo lenders require more.
 At the lower end of jumbo loans, this is a required down payment of $145,240 but increases with higher loan amounts.

-Jumbo loans in California can range from $1 million to $2 million, according to the CFPB.
-In that case, the minimum down payment ends in the $200,000 to $400,000 range.
+According to the CFPB, jumbo loans in California can range from $1 million to $2 million.
+In that case, the minimum down payment is $200,000 to $400,000.

 DTI ratio